- What is a Domain Name System (DNS) Service?

 First, you need to get a list of the DNS record data for your domain name, generally available in the form of a “zone file” that you can get from your existing DNS provider.
 With the DNS record data in hand, you can use Route 53’s Management Console or simple web-services interface to create a hosted zone that can store the DNS records for your domain.
 To complete the domain transfer process, inform the registrar with whom you registered your domain name to update the name servers for your domain to the ones associated with your hosted zone.
 As soon as your registrar propagates the new name server delegations, the DNS queries from your end users will start to get answered by the Route 53 DNS servers.

 Amazon Route 53 currently supports the following DNS record types:

-Additionally, Route 53 offers ‘Alias’ records (a Route 53-specific virtual record).
-Alias records are used to map resource record sets in your hosted zone to Elastic Load Balancing load balancers or Amazon S3 buckets that are configured as websites.
+- Additionally, Route 53 offers ‘Alias’ records (a Route 53-specific virtual record).
+Alias records are used to map resource record sets in your hosted zone to Elastic Load Balancing load balancers, CloudFront distributions, or S3 buckets that are configured as websites.
 Alias records work like a CNAME record in that you can map one DNS name (example.com) to another ‘target’ DNS name (elb1234.elb.amazonaws.com).
 They differ from a CNAME record in that they are not visible to resolvers.
 Resolvers only see the A record and the resulting IP address of the target record.

 We anticipate adding additional record types in the future.